|* Museum *||* History *||* Photo Gallery *||* Ongoing Projects *|

 organization set up to run the Fort Wallace Museum.

-Please contact the Museum about making a donations.
+Please contact the Museum about making a donation.

-Fort Wallace Memorial will take donations through Pay Pal.
+Fort Wallace Memorial will take donation through Pay Pal.

 Winter hours [Nov.- March] 9 am-4 pm Monday-Saturday and 1 pm-4pm Sunday